Note: Changes in the following standards and policies may go into effect periodically.

 Violations and Sanctions

 Violations of the Academic Honor Code will be dealt with seriously.
 If a student is accused of engaging in academic dishonesty in a class, the faculty member may decide on a sanction for the student (e.g., assign a failing grade for an exam or the course).
 The student will be informed of the alleged violation, the evidence upon which the allegation is based, and the sanction to be imposed.
-The faculty member will file a violation report with the Office of the Dean where the course is housed, which will maintain a permanent record of reported student violations.
+The faculty member will file a violation report with the Office of the Provost, which will maintain a permanent record of reported student violations.
 Students may appeal to the Chair of the Department in which the course is housed.
-Should a student be dissatisfied with the decision of the Department Chair, the student may appeal to the appropriate academic Dean.
-The decision from that office will be final.
+Should a student be dissatisfied with the decision of the Department Chair, the student may appeal to the Provost.
+The Provost’s decision will be final.

 Sanctions for students found to have engaged in academic dishonesty may include: